ibm-cloud-docs/Cloudant/documents/creating-a-document.md

 ```
 {: codeblock}

-You can customize this section for the programming language that you want to use by selecting the language in the code examples.
+You can customize creating a document for the programming language that you want to use by selecting the language in the code examples.
 {: tip}

 See an example of creating a document: